HURRICANE DELTA CANCUN

-Hurricane Delta made its way through Cancun, Playa del Carmen and Cozumel these past days.
-Luckily, when hitting Puerto Morelos, the storm downgraded to Category 2, causing only minor damages in Mexican territory.
+Hurricane Delta Mexico made its way through Cancun, Playa del Carmen and Cozumel these past days.
+Luckily, when hitting Puerto Morelos, the storm downgraded to Category 2.
+Cancun hurricane damage were minor in the Mexican territory.
 The local government of Quintana Roo took all the precautions and measures, and began the cleaning and reopening process, restoring most of the activities to normality.

 Most hotels are operating with existing and new reservations.
 Hotel guests that were temporarily moved to shelters are now returning to their hotels.
 Some amenities might still be temporarily closed.

 Ferry operations have officially resumed.
 Winjet is operating the routes of Cozumel – Playa del Carmen, while Ultramar is covering Puerto Juarez – Isla Mujeres.
 Stay updated via social media to know their latest updates and current itinerary.